machinable-org/machinable/docs/guide/interface.md

 ## The module convention

 As your project grows, the classes that you implement should be moved into their own Python module.
-You are free to structure your code as you see fit but there is one hard constraint that each class must be placed in its own module.
+You are free to structure your code as you see fit but there is one hard constraint that classes must be placed in their own modules.
 The project source code may, for instance, be organized like this:

 ```
 example_project/